 Located in Bloomington just outside of the city, you simply can’t go to Minneapolis without stopping off at the Mall of America.
 It’s one of the top tourist destinations in the USA and has a variety of stores and entertainment attractions, which makes it a rather fun place to spend an afternoon.

 Oh, and it has a freaking theme park in the middle of it – so there’s that.
-(Wait, what?)
+One word: go.

 How to Spend a Weekend in Minneapolis